MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nf-strmif-idvdinfo2-gettitleparentallevels.md

 ### -param pulParentalLevels [out]

-Pointer to a variable of type ULONG that receives a bitwise OR combination of <a href="https://docs.microsoft.com/previous-versions/windows/desktop/api/strmif/ne-strmif-dvd_parental_level">DVD_PARENTAL_LEVEL</a> values defined for the title.
+Pointer to a variable of type ULONG that receives a bitwise OR combination of [DVD_PARENTAL_LEVEL](https://docs.microsoft.com/windows/desktop/api/strmif/ne-strmif-dvd_parental_level) values defined for the title.

 ## -returns